DanielHatakeyama/nixos-config/archive_config/README.md

 The files in this folder are previous dotfiles on an old machine.
 While I convert to homemanaged dotfiles, these represent a good starting point for my preferences.

+DO NOT USE THESE IN CONFIG DIRECTLY OR DEPEND ON THEM DIRECTLY